 Building a lasting career requires preparation, persistence and the occasional foot in the door.
-Armed with a killer resumé and the right contacts, you’ll compete on a global scale in business, communications, science, the arts, and a wide range of industries.
+Backed with an impressive resume and the right contacts, you’ll thrive on a global scale in business, communications, science, the arts, or any industry you choose.

 (Undergraduate survey results as of nine months after graduation for the Class of 2016.
 86% response rate.)